orchestron-orchestrator/sorespo/README.md

 network.

-To start the testenv, use the `start` recipe, then `run-and-configure` to start RESPNET and apply the configuration immediatelly.
+To start the testenv, use the `start` recipe, then `run-and-configure` to start RESPNET and apply the configuration immediately.

 ```shell
 $ make -C test/quicklab-notconf start